magda-io/magda/docs/docs/how-to-create-local-users.md

     -   `kubectl port-forward combined-db-0 5432:5432`
     -   If you didn't install magda to the default namespace, you can use: `kubectl port-forward -n [namespace] combined-db-0 5432:5432`

-After the installation is done, run `yset-user-password` will list help information as below:
+After the installation is done, run `yarn set-user-password` will list help information as below:

 ```
 Usage: set-user-password [options]